 Practical Tips for Now

-Until the revolution completes, here's how to navigate:
+Until the revolution completes, here's how to navigate alcohol-free drinks in UK pubs:

 Check before you go.
 Many pub chains list menus online.
 A quick search beats arriving to find nothing.